What is gaming addiction?

 Conclusion

-Gaming addiction is not about willpower, but about brain biochemistry and psychological triggers.
+Game addiction is not about willpower, but about brain biochemistry and psychological triggers.
 The earlier you recognize the problem, the higher the chance to cope without serious consequences.

 See also: "How to win back a bonus without harming the budget," "Tactics of minimal risk," "How to distinguish a fake casino."